carmecorbi/mcv-c5-team1/week2/README.md

 Mask2Former is a state-of-the-art universal segmentation model capable of instance, panoptic, and semantic segmentation.
 It is based on a transformer-based architecture, enabling robust and accurate object segmentation.
 In this project, we use the pre-trained `facebook/mask2former-swin-tiny-coco-instance` model from Hugging Face's transformers library to perform instance segmentation on the KITTI-MOTS dataset.

 #### Inference
 The inference pipeline utilizes the Hugging Face `AutoImageProcessor` to preprocess images before passing them to the `Mask2FormerForUniversalSegmentation` model.
 The model generates segmentation masks, which are post-processed to retain only two classes: person (ID 0) and car (ID 2).
+Additionally, a **threshold of 0.5** is applied to filter detections based on their confidence scores.
 The masks are visualized with fixed colors (blue for persons and pink for cars) and overlaid on the original KITTI-MOTS images.

 To run inference on a specific sequence, use the following command: